Jawid-7ce/Advanced-CSS-and-SASS-Projects/README.md

 # Advanced-CSS-and-SASS-Projects

-In here I am trying to develope the best html and sass projects with using a little advanced css topics.
+In here I am trying to develop the best html and sass projects with using a little advanced css topics.